دیوان اروپایی حقوق بشر و مساله توسل به زور توسط مأموران دولتی: ارزیابی از منظر حق حیات

 عنوان مقاله [English]

-The approach of the European Court of Human Rights to the Use of Force by State Agents (Law Enforcement and Military); In Contradiction or Agreement with the Right to Life
+European Court of Human Rights and the Use of Force by Military Forces: An Evaluation in Light of the Right to Life

 نویسندگان [English]